Birthplace & Historical Archive of Multicapitalism & Context-Based Accounting

 Introducing the Von Carlowitz Project

-We and many others sometimes speak of the need for a kind of Manhattan Project in sustainability, a go for broke initiative aimed at transforming commerce from its currently unsustainable form to a new more tenable one.
+We and many others sometimes speak of the need for a kind of Manhattan Project in sustainability and performance accounting, a go for broke initiative aimed at transforming commerce from its currently unsustainable form to a new more tenable one.
 For us, multicapitalism provides exactly the sort of vision we need, and The Von Carlowitz Project can help us get there from here!

 The Center for Sustainable Organizations